Ho Chi Minh Trail Motorbike Tour (Cross Country Ride)

 Ho Chi Minh Trail Motorcycle Tour Routes

-The Ho Chi Minh Trail motorcycle routes run from Hanoi to Ho Chi Minh City, passing through key regions like Mai Chau, Phong Nha, Khe Sanh, Hue, and the Hai Van Pass.
-Riders can choose from short sections or full north-to-south cross-country tours, depending on time and experience.
+Ho Chi Minh Trail motorcycle routes run from Hanoi to Ho Chi Minh City through Mai Chau, Phong Nha, Khe Sanh, Hue and the Hai Van Pass.
+Riders choose from structured sections or the full north to south cross-country passage depending on time and experience level.
+Each segment covers different terrain, limestone karsts and jungle in the north, war history and highland plateaus through the centre, coastal roads and national parks approaching the south.

-A typical north-to-south tour might start in Hanoi, then move through Mai Chau, Tan Ky, Phong Nha National Park, Khe Sanh, A Luoi, Hue, then down through Kon Tum, Buon Ma Thuot, Dalat, and finally finish near Ho Chi Minh City along the Cat Tien National Park.
-Each segment reveals a different face of Vietnam, limestone karsts, lush jungle, battle relics and war memorials, mountain tribes, and highland coffee plantations.
+A full north-to-south ride starts in Hanoi and moves through Mai Chau, Tan Ky, Phong Nha National Park, Khe Sanh, A Luoi and Hue, then continues south through Kon Tum, Buon Ma Thuot, Dalat and finishes near Ho Chi Minh City at Cat Tien National Park.
+Each section covers different terrain: limestone karsts and lush jungle in the north, battle relics and war memorials through the centre, highland coffee plantations and mountain tribes heading south.

 Off-Road Adventures for Experienced Riders